gaultier/blog/advent_of_code_5.md

 uppercase.
 Peeking at `man ascii` in the terminal confirms this hunch for all letters of the alphabet.

-So, time to implement `char-opposite-casing?`!
+So, time to implement `char-opposite-casing?`:

 ```scheme
 (define (char-case-opposite-casing? a b)